craigmckeachie/workbook8/exercises/users-exercise.md

    - Open the existing `index.html` file.
    - Above the user table, add a link to navigate to the `add.html` page.
 For example: `[Add User](add.html)`.

+2. **JavaScript Logic (`index.js`):**

-   - In each row of the user table, add links to navigate to the `edit.html` and `delete.html` pages for the corresponding user.
+   - Modify the JavaScript that generates each row of the user table, add links to navigate to the `edit.html` and `delete.html` pages for the corresponding user.
 For example:
      ```html
      <tr>
        <!-- User Data Cells -->